As a techie, you must have come across the docker frequently. If you are wondering what it is, let’s give you a brush up on docker fundamentals.

 Professionals see docker as an uncontainable trend that is growing exponentially among organizations, which is why you can also find docker certification courses being available for docker fundamentals.
 We must go through a quick knowledge of what is docker and its benefits to get a basic idea about it.

 Docker has gained immense popularity in the IT industry because of the extent of application and usage flexibility it can offer.
 It is a tool that is commonly useful for both developers and system administrators collectively.
 You can easily prepare and build your application, containerize them using docker based on their dependencies into containers, ship to be executed, and run into other machines, making working easier.

 Docker and containerization are seen as an improvement or to be more precise, an extended version of Virtualization.
 A virtual machine can be used for executing the same task.
-Still, it doesn’t seem to be as efficient as docker are.
+Still, it doesn’t seem to be as efficient as docker is.
 So, let’s dive deep to understand the docker fundamentals.

 What is Docker?

 To define in simple terms, Docker is a developer tool to assist developers and system admins in deploying applications in containers to effectively run them in host operating systems like Linux.
-Its an overall platform used to develop, ship and running applications.
+It’s an overall platform used to develop, ship, and running applications.

 It is a significant tool to separate your applications from the applications software structure to deliver the software quickly.
 The docker’s infrastructure can be managed just like software management, and the interface is also easy.
-The containerization is another popular term tagged with Docker.
+Containerization is another popular term tagged with Docker.
 Containerization is the term coined for using containers to deploy applications in a Linux platform.
 It was nascent in the tech world in the year 2013, and from then it is one stable content for modern developments in technology.